Tavroswyn/StealthChangerDocs/docs/hardware/cable_management.md

 To help the umbilical move in a controlled fashion, we employ the use of a flat spring steel or piano wire.
 This addition gives the umbilical a controlled arc and helps it return to its resting position safely.

 !!! tip "Spring Steel?"
     Flat spring steel (3x0.3mm) is the preferred aid for the tool's umbilical.
-It provides better lateral control and is what comes supplied as part of the LDO Toolhead and Dock Kit.
+It provides better lateral control and is what comes supplied as part of the LDO `Toolhead and Dock Kit`.

 ![Umbilical Cables](../assets/umbilicals.png){:width="540"}